 We stopped frequently.
-Z was 15 months old and Kris was 6 months pregnant.
+Zach was 15 months old and Kris was 6 months pregnant.
 Chili’s, Love’s Truck Stops, and Dairy Queen provided our sustenance the first couple of days.

 Our first big stop was our first national park as a family: the Petrified Forest National Park.
 We looked at the painted desert and the rock-like trees and renewed our vow to visit all the national park sites.

 We went to the Grand Canyon early in the morning.
 We put Zach in the backpack, hiked the rim trail, ate a picnic lunch, and bought a souvenir patch, the first of many, to remember our time.

 Enthralled with nature, we drove to Las Vegas.
 We stayed in a dated Circus Circus room, showing Zach the circus shows on the half-hour and looking at the spectacle of the Las Vegas strip.